Desolate (film): Production

 Shooting took place in Gilroy, California, during May 2016.
 The film's setting took inspiration from a drought in California that Cipoletti witnessed.

 Release

 Desolate had its world premiere in February 2018 at the Mammoth Film Festival.
-Uncork'd Entertainment released to theaters on July 12, 2019.
+Uncork'd Entertainment released it to theaters on July 12, 2019.

 Reception

 Metacritic, a review aggregator, scored the film 39/100 based on four reviews, which the site classifies as "generally unfavorable" reviews.
 John DeFore of The Hollywood Reporter said the film has several plot elements that should work well together, but they end up being underdeveloped.
 Noel Murray of the Los Angeles Times wrote that "while the story's nothing special, the world of Desolate is memorable".
 In rating the film 1/5 stars, Rex Reed of The New York Observer called the film "dreary, violent and pointless" except for Brittain.
 Writing for the Houston Chronicle, Cary Darling called it a "punchy, little, low-budget thriller" that marks Cipoletti as someone to watch.

 The film won best director and the audience award at the Mammoth Film Festival.